These are the key questions to ask a social security disability (SSDI) lawyer when you first meet with them.

 While you are not required to hire a social security disability lawyer to apply for SSDI benefits, doing so can help you navigate a complicated process and increase your chances of success.

 Many SSDI lawyers offer free consultations which can be a helpful way for you to evaluate whether or not hiring a lawyer is the right decision for you.
-Here are the key questions to ask a social security disability lawyer to help you evaluate if they are a good fit for you.
+Here are the key questions to ask a disability lawyer to help you evaluate if they are a good fit for you.

 How much does a social security disability lawyer cost?
 A great way to find out is simply to ask one.